sungsik-kong/PhyNEST.jl/README.md

 Julia package [PhyNEST.jl](https://github.com/sungsik-kong/PhyNEST.jl) can:

-- Read multi-locus sequence alignment (in a relaxed phylip format) and parse site pattern frequencies for all possible permutations of four individuals (i.e., quartet).
+- Read multi-locus sequence alignment (in a relaxed Phylip format) and parse site pattern frequencies for all possible permutations of four individuals (i.e., quartet).
-- Estimate species networks directly from the parsed site patterns extracted using hill-climbing or simulated annealing heuristic algorithms.
+- Estimate maximum composite likelihood species networks from the parsed site patterns extracted using hill climbing or simulated annealing heuristic algorithms.

 ## Quick Tutorial
 Please see [here](https://sungsik-kong.github.io/PhyNEST.jl/) for more information.